saucal/action-checkout-extended/README.md

     # When setting for committing, use this as Commiter Email
     use-ce: "41898282+github-actions[bot]@users.noreply.github.com"

-    # When setting for committing, use this as Author Email
+    # When setting for committing, use this as Author Name
     use-an: ""

     # When setting for committing, use this as Author Email